 Forklifts are dangerous machines.
-They can weight up to nine-thousand pounds, travel up to eighteen miles an hour, and are heavier in the back making it difficult to handle.
+They can weigh up to nine-thousand (9000) pounds, travel up to eighteen (18) miles an hour, and are heavier in the back making it difficult to handle.
 Forklifts are used to lift heavy objects high into the air, which is always dangerous, and the objects are lifted from the front obstructing the view of an operator.
 Forklift accidents are all too common.
 Every year approximately eighty-nine (89) workers are killed in forklift accidents.
 Workplace forklift accidents account for around thirty-five thousand (35,000) serious injuries and another sixty-two thousand (62,000) non-serious injuries every year.
 Amazingly, eleven percent (11%) of all forklifts are involved in accidents each year.
 Forklift accidents are common on construction sites, in warehouses, and factories.
 Construction workers are highly susceptible to forklift accidents on construction sites.

 Types of Forklift Accidents

 There are many types of forklift accidents.
 By far the most common forklift accidents are rollovers.
 Overturning accounts for about twenty-four percent (24%) of all forklift accidents at the work site.
 Pedestrians may be hit by forklifts, falling loads, mechanical failures, and emission poisoning are all other common accidents.
 Other forklift incidents include falling loads, workers falling from forks, blocked site accidents, and workers being crushed by a forklift.
 Forklift operators often lack training.

 - Rollovers – The main causes of forklift rollovers are turning too quickly, overweight or unbalanced loads, driving with uneven or elevated loads, and turning too quickly.

 - Pedestrian Impacts – Machines and workers working closely together can lead to workers on foot being hit by a forklift.
 This is one of the most common forklift accidents.